bodyavl/java-lab-3/README.md

 ### Step 4

 - Add tests for all classes with JUnit.
-- Use Mosckito for mocking methods.
+- Mock methods with Mockito

 Checked scenarios guarantee correct program execution.